Nußhardt: Location

 The Nußhardt lies on the FGV's main hill trail between the FGV hostel of Seehaus and the Schneeberg, the highest mountain in the range.
 The climbing area is looked after by the local FGV branch at Vordorf.

 Legends

-On the rocky viewing point there are eight, small, bowl-shaped hollows in the granite; so-called druid bowls.
-In former centuries they were believed to be the sacrifice bowls for heathen cults.
-Today it is known that they are a special form of weathering in the granite.
-It is also worth mentioning the so-called Nußhardtstube ('Nußhardt parlour'), a roughly 50 m long covered chamber, whose low entrance is on the southern side of the rocks.
+On the rocky viewing point, there are eight small bowl-shaped hollows in the granite, known as druid bowls.
+In former centuries, these hollows were believed to be sacrificial bowls used in heathen cults.
+However, it is now understood that they are a unique form of weathering in the granite.
+Another notable feature is the Nußhardtstube, also referred to as the 'Nußhardt parlour'.
+This covered chamber stretches approximately 50 m in length and has a low entrance located on the southern side of the rocks.

 Name

 In the records of the Berneck office in 1536 the Nußhardt appears as Nusser, and again in a margraviate forest inspection report of 1536.
 Its spelling in the records and literature varies: Nusser, Nosser, Nußhardt – there has been no lack of interpretations for these names, but none has been really convincing.